Pipi 9 (2023-

 • Self-documentation fixed

-• 4Dism used for space-time
+• 4Dism is used for space-time

 • CMS rebuilt to enable user customisation